holidayextras/ui-toolkit/CONTRIBUTING.md

 * You can create a [new issue](https://github.com/holidayextras/ui-toolkit/issues/new), but before doing that please read the notes below on submitting issues, and include as many details as possible with your report.
-* Include screenshots and animated GIFs whenever possible; they are immensely helpful.
+* Include screenshots, animated GIFs or [screencasts](http://quickcast.io/) whenever possible; they are immensely helpful.
 * Include the behavior you expected and other places you've seen that behavior
 * Perform a [cursory search](https://github.com/holidayextras/ui-toolkit/issues)